TerabyteTiger/blog-11ty/content/archive/2024-07-30-the-road-to-publishing-an-android-app.md

 permalink: "{{ libdocConfig.archiveSlug }}/{{date}}-{{page.fileSlug}}/index.html"
 description: "My experience as a web developer deploying my first app to the Google Play Store.
 Utilizing PWA Builder I was able to accomplish this without needing to learn a new language."
 tags:
-    - WebDev
+    - webdev
-    - Development
+    - development
-    - PWA
+    - pwa
-    - Android
+    - android
 ---

 _This post is not sponsored, and I am not an affiliate_